 6. “I have a very big challenge and I really need an expert.”

 This is the only one that really resonates for me.
 Sometimes you have a tricky management problem and everyone is in agreement that using skilled, external support will lead to a better outcome.
-I’ve heard many examples from this category: merging two formerly separate water systems; having a complicated array of wholesale and retail customers; or a challenging equity problem among customers that requires an in-depth cost-of-service analysis.
+We’ve heard many examples from this category: merging two formerly separate water systems; having a complicated array of wholesale and retail customers; or a challenging equity problem among customers that requires an in-depth cost-of-service analysis.

-You’ll note that I didn’t include “big revenue shortfall” in the examples of “big challenges” above.
+You’ll note that we didn’t include “big revenue shortfall” in the examples of “big challenges” above.
 From a mathematical point of view, this is actually just an ordinary problem with a few extra zeros behind it.
 This might be a communications challenge to resolve, but again, that’s something you should be able to do in-house with a bit of coaching.

-I also don’t include changing a rate structure itself as a big problem.
+We also don’t include changing a rate structure itself as a big problem.
 Software lets you model countless rate structures and see the impacts on revenues for each.
 This used to be a big problem, but the technology we have at our fingertips has changed the game.

-Given the affordability of today’s software, I think rates consultants will be used much less often in the near future.
+Given the affordability of today’s software, rates consultants will be used much less often in the near future.
 More likely, their role will shift to handle those complex and thorny problems where we genuinely require their highly skilled services.